jcfitzpatrick12/spectre/README.md

 - USRP SDRs
 - RTLSDR, AirspyHF, BladeRF, HackRF, LimeSDR, PLUTO (via [`Soapy`](https://wiki.gnuradio.org/index.php/Soapy))

 **Please note!
-SDRPlay clones (i.e. unofficially produced copies of SDRPlay receivers) will likely not work with SPECTRE as they are not compatible with the official SDRPlay API**.
+SDRPlay clones (i.e. unofficially produced copies of SDRPlay receivers) will likely not work with spectre as they are not compatible with the official SDRPlay API**.

 ## Supported Operating Systems and Platforms
 This project is tested to be compatible with the following operating systems and architectures: